-Prior to 2009, the Peace River Facility had the capacity to treat up to 24 mgd and relied on four river pumps with a combined maximum capacity of 44 mgd (68.0 cfs) for raw river water diversions.
+Prior to 2009 and with the Peace River Option expansion (2001), the Peace River Facility had the capacity to treat up to 24 mgd and relied on four river pumps with a combined maximum capacity of 44 mgd (68.0 cfs) for raw river water diversions.
 During periods of high river flow (or periods when permitted withdrawal exceeded demands), raw river water was stored in the Facility's 0.6 billion gallon off-stream surface reservoir and any excess treated water was stored in the system's 21 aquifer storage/recovery (ASR) wells.
 Conversely, when water was unavailable from the Peace River due to the established low flow 130 cfs cutoff (or when demand exceeds permitted withdrawals), water was pumped from the raw water reservoir to the Peace River Facility for treatment, and/or previously treated water was recovered from the ASR well system to meet the water supply demands of the Authority's service area.